MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/README.md

 ### The Analysis Phase of the Project - Using Machine Learning to Analyze Opioid Overdose Deaths Data

-The analysis phase of the project aimed to tackle the significant public health challenge posed by the opioid epidemic in the United States.<br> With thousands of opioid overdose deaths every year, we recognized the need for innovative approaches to analyze and predict this issue.
+The analysis phase of the project aimed to tackle the significant public health challenge posed by the opioid epidemic in the United States.
+With thousands of opioid overdose deaths every year, we recognized the need for innovative approaches to analyze and predict this issue.<BR>
-<br> We employed various machine learning techniques to study opioid overdose data and develop predictive models at the county level.<br>
+We employed various machine learning techniques to study opioid overdose data and develop predictive models at the county level.<br>
 By harnessing the power of machine learning, we sought to identify high-risk areas and help healthcare professionals and policymakers take proactive measures to prevent opioid overdose deaths.